US VP Harris accuses China of ‘coercion’ & ‘intimidation’ in SCS; says America stands with allies | Law-Order

 ''Our engagement in Southeast Asia and the Indo-Pacific is not against any one country, nor is it designed to make anyone choose between countries.

-''Instead, our engagement is about advancing an optimistic vision that we have for our participation and partnership in this region and our economic vision is a critical part of that," she said.
+''Instead, our engagement is about advancing an optimistic vision that we have for our participation and partnership in this region and our economic vision is a critical part of that," she said, calling the Indo-Pacific ''critically important to our nation's security and prosperity.''
+Harris said much of the history of the 21st century will be written in the Indo-Pacific, and that the US will pursue a ''free and open'' Indo-Pacific that promotes the US interests as well as those of its partners and allies.

+''Our partnerships will be grounded in candour, openness, inclusiveness, shared interests and mutual benefits,'' she added.
+Reacting to Harris' allegations, Chinese Foreign Ministry spokesman Wang Wenbin invoked Afghanistan, saying the messy withdrawal from the war-torn country showed the US had lost credibility. ''What is happening in Afghanistan clearly shows us the definition of so-called rules, order of the US, that is, the US can wantonly want military intervention in a sovereign state but without taking responsibility for the suffering of the people of that country,'' Wang said in Beijing.

+''The US can come and go as it wishes without consulting the international community, not even its allies.
+For the sake of America first, the US can wantonly smear, bully and suppress other countries without paying any price.

 Vice President Harris' visit to Singapore is part of a diplomatic charm offensive by the Biden administration in Southeast Asia, a region that is crucial to the future prosperity and security of the United States, amidst China's aggressive actions in the region.